kmwong5/CISC7201-INTRODUCTION-TO-DATA-SCIENCE-PROGRAMMING/README.md

 # hello-world
-This is the first assignment of my Master course.
+This is the first assignment of my Master cours Testing :  jupyter notebook